christopherarter/chris-arter-stackbit-blog/src/pages/posts/larave-resourceable-package.md

 **TL;DR**

-[Laravel Resourceable]("https://github.com/christopherarter/laravel-resourceable") is a package that allows you to retrieve a model's API resource by naming convention. e.g. `$user->toResourceArray()` would return the array representation of it's json shape from `UserResource` API Resource class.
+<a href="https://github.com/christopherarter/laravel-resourceable">Laravel Resourceable</a> is a package that allows you to retrieve a model's API resource by naming convention. e.g. `$user->toResourceArray()` would return the array representation of it's json shape from `UserResource` API Resource class.
 This is useful for writing accurate HTTP response tests.

 ### What are Laravel API Resources?